Integration of Alternative Messaging Providers

 from.

-Select the "handleSendSmsEvent" class and enter the value "true".
+Select the "handleSendSmsEvent" class and set its value to "true."

-Use the plus symbol to add a new entry so that voice calls are ignored:
+Use the plus icon to add a new entry so that voice calls are ignored.

-Select the "handleMakeVoiceCallEvent" class and enter the value "false".
+Select the "handleMakeVoiceCallEvent" class and set its value to "false."

 Add a Groovy action to the generic event handler.

-Click on "Next" and open the Intrexx editor via the link of the same name.
+Click "Next" and open the Intrexx Editor by clicking the link with the same name.

-Store the following script, in which the sender, recipient and text are determined and written to the processing context in Intrexx:
+Upload the following script, which determines the sender, recipient, and text and writes them to the processing context in Intrexx:

 // Required parameters